|For the year:||Number of books published|

 This number is believed to be significantly lower than the actual value because many Wiccans would probably be among the 5.4% of respondents who refused to reveal their religion in the 2008 ARIS study.
 Also, as noted elsewhere, many Wiccans probably do respond to a polling question but give a wrong answer,

 This increase to three million adult Wiccans is surprising but is still a reasonable value.
 The ARIS study found that the number of Wiccans more than doubled in the seven years between 2001 and 2008.
 So a further increase by a factor of 4.6 times in the next seven years between 2008 and 2016 may seem at first glance to be a bit of a stretch, but is believable.

 Although there have been dozens of estimates of the Wiccan population in the U.S., almost all are based on guesswork.
 In order to obtain a more reliable estimate in the future, it would be necessary for a polling agency like Pew Research to do another study with a sample size in excess of 50,000 and to treat Wicca as a distinct religion rather than lump it together with other faiths in a category like "New Age."
 Hopefully, this will happen.
 Barring that, perhaps they might publicize the Wiccan population separately and explain that it is only a rough estimate.
 A rough estimate would be much better than no estimate at all.

-If there are two million U.S. adult followers in the U.S., then Wicca would represent the second largest
+If there are two million U.S. adult followers of Wicca in the U.S., then they would represent the second largest

-religious faith, way behind Christianity and slightly more common than Atheists.
+religious faith, way behind Christianity and more common than Judaism.